catalyst-cloud/catalystcloud-docs/source/network/faq.rst

 Testing network access
 **********************

-If you want to test you have set up security groups properly for SSH access, you can check port 22 on the floating IP for an SSH banner using telnet or
+If you want to test your network access, you will have to set up your security groups properly for SSH access.
+You can check port 22 on the floating IP for an SSH banner using telnet or netcat:
-netcat:

 .. code-block:: bash